5 Best Labor Contraction Timer Apps for Expecting Moms - Baby Chick

 Full Term has an average review of 4.8 stars and is more than just a contraction timer.
 You can use it throughout your pregnancy.
 Full Term allows you to track your weight during pregnancy and can be used as a kick counter.
 Like other apps, Full Term offers a place to tap to start and will record contractions for the last hour and the previous six hours.

-You can record your contraction’s intensity and include other notes by tapping it.
+You can record the intensity of your contractions and add other notes by tapping it.
 The app does not give you a countdown between contractions or notify you when it thinks you should go to the hospital.
-However, it keeps track of the frequency of contractions which is super helpful.
-The app is available for both Apple and Android devices.
+However, it keeps track of contraction frequency, which is super helpful.
+The app is available for Apple and Android devices.

 4. Storky